abitabir/yordevs-quiz-night-2023/Answers.md

 As a quiz participant you will get free pizza!
 Please fill out the Google Form [here](https://quiz.yordevs.com), if you haven't already.
 The Yordevs AGM will also follow this event!
 You can nominate yourself beforehand [here](https://nominations.yordevs.com).

 You can work individually or in a group.
 Choose one of the four answers for every question.
 You have three quarters of an hour to answer them all.
-Email your answers to yordevs@yusu.org by 6:35pm to qualify for the prizes!
+Email your answers to yordevs@yusu.org by 6:35pm on 10/03/2023 to qualify for the prizes!
 Answers will be revealed at 6:40pm.
 Prizes will be awarded via email to a member of every winning team following the event, and it will be their responsibility to split the prize amongst their team.

-If you're _really_ stuck, ask us for a quick nudge.[^1] Good luck!
+If you're _really_ stuck, check the footnotes[^!] for a quick nudge or ask us for help.
+Good luck!

-[^1]: **Hint:** you may find searching [Google](https://google.co.uk), inspecting [the Yordevs website](https://yordevs.com) and [the Yordevs Links page](https://links.yordevs.com/), scouring [Yordevs GitHub](https://github.com/yordevs) or utilising [CodePen](https://codepen.io) useful for some of these questions.
+[^!]: **Hint:** you may find searching [Google](https://google.co.uk), inspecting [the Yordevs website](https://yordevs.com) and [the Yordevs Links page](https://links.yordevs.com/), scouring [Yordevs GitHub](https://github.com/yordevs) or utilising [CodePen](https://codepen.io) useful for some of these questions.

 ## Questions